 As the conversation progressed, it became clear that the McIntosh sisters are part of the growing number of women inheriting land and wanting to take the long view rather than look for short-term gains.
 According to the USDA Census of Agriculture nearly one-half of all farmland in the U.S. is owned or co-owned by women, with an even higher percentage for leased land.
 According to the Women Food and Agriculture Network, whether women lease their land or farm it themselves, they tend to bring a strong conservation and stewardship ethic to managing their land, seeking to transition their land in ways that will enhance water quality, protect soil health, and yield other health benefits to the environment and to people.

-Of course people (women and men) who inherit farms but will not be farming them often need help clarifying their values and goals, and then getting the information and support they need to evaluate different options, and to become good managers and stewards of their land.
+Of course, people (women and men) who inherit farms but will not be farming them often need help clarifying their values and goals, and then getting the information and support they need to evaluate different options, and to become good managers and stewards of their land.
 To assist such people, The Land Connection started a farm transition coaching program and Kris was one of the first to participate.
-(The Land Connection also offers Farmland Transition Roundtables for people just starting to think about a farm transition or succession.)

 However, he was happy to work with the sisters to achieve their long-term goals.
 The sisters found that he was particularly excited about habitat preservation, and he suggested putting the low-lying areas where water naturally flows into the USDA’s Conservation Reserve Program (CRP), and planting prairie grasses and forbs that would absorb run-off and also be a good habitat for pheasants and other birds.